PrairieLearn/PrairieLearn/docs/externalGrading.md

 #### Running locally (native, not on Docker)

 When not running in Docker, things are easier.
-The Docker socket can be used normally, and we're able to store job files automatically.
-By default, they are stored in `$HOME/pl_ag_jobs` on Unix-based systems and `$USERPROFILE/pl_ag_jobs` on Windows.
-However, if you run PrairieLearn with an environment variable `JOBS_DIR=/abs/path/to/my/custom/directory/`, that directory will be used instead.
-Note that this environment variable has no effect when running on Docker.
+The Docker socket can be used normally, and we're able to store job files automatically without setting `HOST_JOBS_DIR`.
+By default, they are stored in `$HOME/.pljobs` on Unix-based systems and `$USERPROFILE/.pljobs` on Windows.
+However, if you run PrairieLearn with an environment variable `JOBS_DIR=/abs/path/to/my/custom/jobs/directory/`, that directory will be used instead.
+Note that this environment variable has no effect when running on Docker, in which case the jobs directory is specified using `HOST_JOBS_DIR` instead of `JOBS_DIR`.